AdobeDocs/adobeio-auth/JWT/JWTCertificate.md

 - Create a private key and a public certificate.
 Make sure you store these securely.

-- Once you complete the above steps, your path diverges depending on your platform:

 _**MacOS and Linux:**_

 - Open a terminal and execute the following command: